 We urge policy makers to:

-- Expand Medicaid and Children's Health Insurance Program (CHIP) coverage to 12 months postpartum.
+- Extend Medicaid and Children's Health Insurance Program (CHIP) coverage to 12 months postpartum.

 - Increase support for maternal mortality review committees.